openai/openai-cookbook/README.md

 Tips for translation:

-* Performance is best on the most common languages
+* Performance is best in the most common languages
 * We've seen better performance when the instruction is given in the final language (so if translating into French, give the instruction `Traduire le texte de l'anglais au français.` rather than `Translate the following text from English to French.`)
 * Backtranslation (as described [here](https://arxiv.org/abs/2110.05448)) can also increase performance
 * Text with colons and heavy punctuation can trip up the instruction-following models, especially if the instruction is using colons (e.g., `English: {english text} French:`)